zuojianfa/ca-lang/README.md

 For language details see the book: [CA book](book/ca-book.md).

-## 鈿� Quick Code
+## ⚡ Quick Code

 ### Getting Started

-Here鈥檚 a simple example to help you get started quickly:
+Here’s a simple example to help you get started quickly:

 ```rust
 // Example of basic functionality